Dangerous Minds: Plot

 A few particular students attract LouAnne's interest for their personal problems.
 Raul Sanchero is a boy who is frequently involved in gang warfare and street crime.
 LouAnne tries to encourage him to focus by paying a special visit to his family to congratulate him on his work and going to dinner with him as a way of instilling confidence and self-respect.

 Emilio Ramirez is her most troublesome personal "project", as he believes strongly in a sense of personal honor that prevents him from asking for help.
-When LouAnne discovers that his life is in danger because of a personal grudge held by a recently released thug, she advises him to seek help from Principal Grandey.
+When LouAnne discovers that his life is in danger because of a personal grudge held by a recently released thug, she advises him to seek help from Principal George Grandey.
 The next day, Emilio visits Grandey, but Grandey (not realizing that Emilio is in serious danger) instantly dismisses him because he neglected to knock on the door before entering his office.

 Feeling rejected, Emilio leaves the school and is subsequently killed by his rival.
 Heartbroken by her failure to protect Emilio and angry at the indifferent school system for contributing to his death, LouAnne announces to the class her intention to leave the school at the end of the academic year.
 The students immediately break down, begging her not to leave.
 Overwhelmed by their unbridled display of emotion, she decides to stay.